 10:00 AM to 11:30 AM

-This is a Zoom webinar.
-Upon registration, you will receive your Zoom link via email.
+This is a webinar.
+Upon registration, you will receive your access link via email.Â

 Daniel McCoy, a Senior Business Consultant at the UGA Small Business Development Center, Kennesaw State University, leverages over two decades of banking expertise, specializing in Commercial/SBA lending and financial advisory.
 With a solid foundation built over 10+ years in upper management in retail, Daniel seamlessly blends strategic acumen with operational finesse.
 His proficiency extends to human resources, grant research and government contracting, Daniel holds a BA degree from Covenant College and an MBA in Accounting from Benedictine University and is a SHRM Certified Professional and member in the National Society of Leadership and Success.

+By registering, I certify that I am legally authorized to receive services funded by U.S. taxpayer dollars, in accordance with applicable federal law and regulations.
 All programs are open to the public on a non-discriminatory basis.
 Reasonable accommodations for persons with disabilities will be made if requested at least two weeks in advance.